top of page

 shark gill slits.jpg

 With this method of breathing sharks swim forward with their mouth open, allowing water to move in and over the gills.
-These sharks have lost the ability buccal pump as they no longer have the correct anatomy to do so.
+These sharks have lost the ability to buccal pump as they no longer have the correct anatomy to do so.

 Species: White sharks, mako sharks and whale sharks.

-muscles that draw water into the mouth and over the gills.
+This method of breathing is named for the buccal (mouth) muscles that draw water into the mouth and over the gills.
 This allows the shark to breathe while at rest.

 Species: Nurse sharks, whitetip reef sharks, Port Jackson sharks